Original story on tv-bee, re-posted Lily Tredwell, July 2021

 6. Soccer

 “Together with a friend, we went to watch a soccer match in Italy.
 When we were buying the tickets the cashier needed to know what team we were rooting for to determine where to give us seats.
-We laughed and told her that we are not fans of either.”
+We laughed and told her that we were not fans of either.”
 “She gave us the tickets with a funny expression and told us not to say that in the stadium.
 We saw five fights, trash thrown at the pitch during the game, and things were set on fire.”

 7. Germans

 “During my gap year together with a high school buddy, we went backpacking in Europe.
 We felt like we were discovering the world and ourselves”We ended up sharing an apartment with some German kids who would always laugh at us when we drank the tap water as a “cure” to our hangovers.
-To us, it felt like the cleanest best tasting water, to them it was toilet water.”
-But what we really wanted was to party.
+To us, it felt like the cleanest tasting water, to them it was toilet water.”
+But what we wanted was to party.
 Germany was just the right place for that.”

 8. Sunday